How to Reduce Allergens in the Bedroom

 Bedding with a hypoallergenic filling is a must for allergy sufferers to enjoy a restful night’s sleep.
 For many people, down alternative bedding is the best choice.
 Down alternatives like memory foam, polyester fiber, and cotton help keep your bed free from irritants.
 Pillows, comforters, blankets, and pads filled with down alternative material will give you all the comfort of down feathers without making allergies worse.
 For more anti-allergen bedding options, read our Tips on Choosing Hypoallergenic Bedding Materials.

-Know the common allergens: Dust mites, tiny insects that are invisible to the human eye, are a major offender when it comes to bedroom allergens.
-Mattresses, pillows, and comforters all provide hospitable environments for dust mites; a typical mattress can harbor up to 10 million of these pests.
-These creatures consume dead skin cells in order to survive, and they thrive in dark, warm, humid environments.
+Dust mites, tiny insects that are invisible to the human eye, are a major offender when it comes to bedroom allergens.
+Mattresses, pillows, and comforters all provide hospitable environments for dust mites – a typical mattress can harbor up to 10 million of these pests.
+These creatures consume dead skin cells to survive, and they thrive in dark, warm, humid environments.

-If you have a dust mite allergy, you'll want bedding with pores sized at 10 microns or less.
+Deprive dust mites of a home by encasing your mattress, box spring, and pillows with allergen barrier covers.
+For a dust mite allergy, use bedding covers with pores sized at 10 microns or less.

-Keep your bedding clean: In order to kill dust mites that may be in your bedding, wash your blankets and sheets once a week in water that is at least 140 degrees Fahrenheit.
+Keep your bedding clean to stop allergens in their tracks.
+To kill dust mites and mold that may already be in your bedding, rinse your blankets and sheets once a week in water that is at least 140 degrees Fahrenheit.
 For bedding that can’t be washed in hot water, use an anti-allergen detergent.
-To keep your mattress clean, follow this guide on freshening your mattress.
+For more tips on how to clean bedding, read our Bedding Care and Cleaning FAQs.